 - Data Capture: As the laser hits the surface, the scanner records the position of each reflection as a coordinate point (X, Y, Z).
 This collection of points forms the point cloud.

 - Registration: If the object is large or complex, multiple scans from different positions are required.
-The process of aligning and combining these individual scans into a single, cohesive point cloud is called registration.
+The process of aligning and combining these individual scans into a single, cohesive point cloud is called point cloud registration.

 - Processing: The final point cloud is then processed using specialized software to clean up any noise or unwanted data points.
 From this clean data, a 3D model can be generated, which can be a mesh or a solid model depending on the application.